“Stylish and comfortable rooms in a superbly designed hotel transformed from a 1930’s cinema”

 - Take a boat trip to see the best of Stockholm’s picturesque waterfronts.
 Stockholm Sightseeing boats leave from outside Grand Hotel

 - A lovely walk on a sunny day: Djurgården island is home to the outstanding Vasamuseet - not to be missed - in extensive parkland

 - And Moderna Museet, closer at hand on Skeppsholmen island, has a good collection of modern art, and a cheap café with spectacular views

 - Cocktails at Eriks Gondolen - not to be missed

 - Shopping / markets

 - Traditional cultures

-Children would love Rival’s bold design, and we think the hotel is best for older kids who would be in PlayStation heaven.
-A teddy bear greets all guests in-room on arrival.
-And a CD of ABBA's greatest hits is all supplied in each room.
+Children would love Rival’s bold design, and we think the hotel is best for older kids.
+A teddy bear greets all guests in-room on arrival, and a CD of ABBA's greatest hits (courtesy of owner Benny Andersson) is supplied in each room.
 The hotel is very centrally located for easy access to Gamla Stan and sights.

 Teens (over 12)